huggingface/blog/lewis-tunstall-interview.md

 Want to briefly read one endorsement that I love about this book;

-“Complexity made simple.
+“_Complexity made simple.
 This is a rare and precious book about NLP, transformers, and the growing ecosystem around them, Hugging Face.
 Whether these are still buzzwords to you or you already have a solid grasp of it all, the authors will navigate you with humor, scientific rigor, and plenty of code examples into the deepest secrets of the coolest technology around.
-From “off-the-shelf pre-trained” to “from-scratch custom” models, and from performance to missing labels issues, the authors address practically every real-life struggle of an ML engineer and provide state-of-the-art solutions, making this book destined to dictate the standards in the field for years to come.”
+From “off-the-shelf pre-trained” to “from-scratch custom” models, and from performance to missing labels issues, the authors address practically every real-life struggle of an ML engineer and provide state-of-the-art solutions, making this book destined to dictate the standards in the field for years to come._”
 —Luca Perrozi Ph.D., Data Science and Machine Learning Associate Manager at Accenture.

 ### Britney: Can you talk about the work you've done with the transformers library?